 Doi Saket Schools

-Situated a short bicycle ride from the volunteer house both of the schools the children are aged from six to fifteen years old and are from very poor backgrounds.
+Situated a short bicycle ride from the volunteer house all of the schools the children are aged from six to fifteen years old and are from poor backgrounds.
 Like many of the schools within Thailand they do not have a curriculum and their knowledge of the English language is very poor and basic.

 Wat Pa Pao